 There are a few ways you could attach the strap to the bag which will make it hang slightly differently.
 You could just use the grommets at the back for both ends of the strap which would make the bag hang more vertically, but I chose to attach one end of the strap to the grommets with split rings, and loop the other end around one of the escape pod O rings.
 This makes the ship hang at a slight diagonal when worn over your shoulder which I think looks nice and gives you convenient access to the mouth of the bag.

-As my boyfriend pointed out, I should really have added add a secret "smuggler's compartment" in the bottom just in case the empire comes snooping around.
+As a friend pointed out, I should really have added a secret "smuggler's compartment" in the bottom just in case the empire comes snooping around.
 Ah well, there will always be room for more special modifications in the sequel.